volosoft/jtable/README.md

 * It comes with pre-defined color themes.
 * It is not depended on any server side technology.
 * It is platform independed and works on all common browsers.

+#### What features msTable has that jTable doesn't ?

+* multi columns form for Create and Edit records
+* you can send any fields to row-delete-request POST data (jTable only sends single key field)

 Notes
 ======